 The nature of our business means that our supply chains are relatively limited in number, and therefore the risk of modern slavery within the business is deemed to be low.

-As a legal business, Chambers works to professional standards and complies with all laws, regulations and relevant rules.
+As a legal business, Chambers works to professional standards and complies with all laws, regulations, and relevant rules.
 We ensure that all staff directly employed by Radcliffe Chambers do so at their own free-will and understand that they can cease their employment at any time under the terms of their employment contract.
 They are required to follow the Chambers policies and procedures.
-We abide by the Working Time Directive and staff have the opportunity to withdraw at any time.
+We abide by the Working Time Directive and staff can withdraw at any time.